Daly

 Daly's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Daly, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is found to be very low at approximately 47% of the total population (around 1,020 people).
+Private health cover rate is approximately 47% of the total population (~1,020 people), lower than the national average of 55.3%.

 Frequently Asked Questions - Health